Karaborg/My-Docker-Notes/README.md

 ## Bing Mounts
 Let's say you have a web application to run with a docker.
 Since we **cannot change the container**, we also cannot edit our web application on docker.
 At least without building a new image and then running a container based on that image.
 Therefore, **bind mounts helps us make changes on out application inside our running container**.

-> For windows user; we first need to ... -- will be updated later --
+> For windows user; we first need to follow the instructions [here](https://devblogs.microsoft.com/commandline/access-linux-filesystems-in-windows-and-wsl-2/)

 Before we begin, make sure docker can access your application located on your host machine.
 If you are using `windows` operating systems, you do not have anything to worry about, it is already handled.
 But, if you are using `macOS`, simply open the **settings** on your docker application, click on **resources** and define your project path as accessible under **file sharing**.